 After you stuff yourself with a hearty Italian meal, I recommend walking around the neighborhood.
 It is one of the few districts that still has several gorgeous Victorians.

-From The Sausage Factory, I recommend walking up hill to 19th Street.
+After lunch, I recommend walking up hill to 19th Street.
 Take your time to admire the beautiful homes along the way.

 Take a right on 19th Street and walk one block to the school on 19th and Collingswood.
 This is where you will see a few beautiful murals supporting the local community (including the one in the photo above).

 Continue down 19th Street and take a right on Diamond.
 Off to your right, you will see another colorful mural on the side of one of the buildings.

 Continue down Diamond Street and take another right on 18th Street.
 On this block, you will see a few more Victorians as well as some local shops.